 The Golden Age of fully crewed ocean racing around the world seems a distant memory.

-A time when adventurous sailors put together their own fun campaigns, skippers and crew made all decisions and where the simple fleet was evenly matched.
-A time when budget played a small part, technology was minimal and humans dared to achieve.
+A time when adventurous sailors put together their own campaigns, skippers and crew made all decisions and the fleet was evenly matched.
+A time when budgets played a small part, technology was minimal and humans dared to achieve.

 Well it’s time for a reality check.
-Time to step back, slow down, take a deep breath and go.
+Time to step back, slow down, take a deep breath and experience life defining moments!

-Following the hugely successful 50th Anniversary Golden Globe Race in 2018, McIntyre Adventure is proud to announce a 50th anniversary celebration of that first fully crewed round the world race.
-The retro Ocean Globe Race (OGR) will take to the high seas in 2023, following the same route as the Clipper ships and the inaugural 1973 Whitbread Race in similar affordable yachts.
+Following the hugely successful 50th anniversary Golden Globe Race in 2018, and again in 2022, McIntyre Adventure is proud to launch the 50th anniversary celebration of that first fully crewed round the world race.
+This retro Ocean Globe Race (OGR) takes to the high seas with 14 teams on September 10th from Ocean Village, following the same route as the clipper ships and the inaugural 1973 Whitbread Race in similar, affordable yachts.

-The Ocean Globe Race is the future of accessible round the world ocean yacht racing for any sailor.
-The opportunity returns after nearly 30 years and is set to inspire and capture the imagination of sailors and passionate followers the world over.
+The Ocean Globe Race is the future of accessible around the world ocean yacht racing for any sailor and has a huge future.
+This opportunity returns after nearly 30 years and is set to inspire and capture the imagination of sailors and passionate followers the world over.
+Already nine teams are preparing for the 2027 OGR as sailors grasp what this opportunity truly means.

 Turning the tide for ordinary sailors with a dream.